 The time-span covered by the more than two hundred and fifty manuscripts now in the collection is of approximately seven hundred years, with the oldest manuscript in the collection dated in the twelfth century and the most recent dated in the nineteenth.

 This catalogue represents the cumulative efforts of several librarians, curators, and scholars who were, at one time or another, associated with the Robbins Collection.
-A draft issue of the catalogue, compiled in 1994 by Lucia Diamond (the Robbins Collection Center Librarian) and Andrea Hood, included manuscripts 1 through 225, provided an account of authors, titles, and provenance, and included extensive descriptions of the manuscripts as physical objects.
+A draft issue of the catalogue, compiled in 1994 by Lucia Diamond (a past Robbins Collection Librarian) and Andrea Hood, included manuscripts 1 through 225, provided an account of authors, titles, and provenance, and included extensive descriptions of the manuscripts as physical objects.
 Christelle Walravens analyzed and wrote material descriptions for forty of the Robbins manuscripts.

 In March 1999, work began to further enlarge the draft issue to include incipits and explicits of individual works and subsections thereof, the first words on the second folio for each medieval manuscript, notes regarding the provenance and early history of all manuscripts, short biographical notes on writers of local importance, a bibliography used in compiling the new version of the catalogue, and other pertinent information.
 In some cases, new attributions of authorship were made on the basis of a thorough verification of available sources such as printed editions, manuscript catalogues, biographies, local and regional histories, and the like.